-Offices maintain oxygen at all times.
+Offices always maintain oxygen.
 Clinical staff should know the location of the oxygen and oxygen should be easily accessible within the office for full credit.
 The office receives no credit if the staff is unaware of the location of the oxygen or if the oxygen is not easily accessible.

-Clinical office staff (nurses, technicians, medical office assistants) has current, certified training in CPR and is able to respond to other emergencies.
+Clinical office staff (nurses, technicians, medical office assistants) has current, certified training in CPR and can respond to other emergencies.
 Offices receive full credit for current clinical staff certification.
 An office will receive no credit if certification is not current for all clinical staff.